gruntwork-io/docs/docs/reference/modules/terraform-aws-static-assets/s3-static-website/s3-static-website.md

   # ObjectWriter or BucketOwnerEnforced.
   # https://docs.aws.amazon.com/AmazonS3/latest/userguide/about-object-ownership.htm
   s3_bucket_object_ownership = "ObjectWriter"

+  # By default, the s3 buckets are named after the domain name.
+Use this
+  # configuration to override it with this value instead.
+  s3_bucket_override_bucket_name = null

   # List of IAM policy documents, in stringified JSON format, that are merged into
   # the S3 bucket policy.